Sanna-s-LAB/Mendelian-randomization-Project/Grosso_et_al_2025/Power_analysis_and_figures/README.md

-In this folder there is the Rmd file ***"Statistical_power.Rmd"*** with the power analysis for the significant results of MR analyses and their replication: with a binary trait (Age-Related Macular Degeneration) and continuous trait (ApoM)
+In this folder there is the Rmd file ***"Figures_and_power.Rmd"*** with the power analysis for the significant results of MR analyses and their replication: with a binary trait (Age-Related Macular Degeneration) and continuous trait (ApoM) and forest plots of circulating protein levels.